stellHex/stape/README.md

        '
   1 [qrst[0]xyz[1]6789]
                 '
     1.0 [uvw]
         '
     1.1 [012345]
          ^    '
 ```
 For representations of program states in which the IP is in the same spot as a DP, the `"` character is recommended.
-For representations in both formatting and monospace, it is recommended to use highlighting to represent data pointers, nearly halving the size of the representation.
+For representations in which both formatting and monospace are available, it is recommended to use highlighting to represent data pointers, nearly halving the size of the representation.